its-hazratbilal/offline-ai-assistant/README.md

 <p align="center">

-Made with ❤️ using Kotlin, Jetpack Compose, and llama.cpp
+Build with ❤️ using Kotlin, Jetpack Compose, and llama.cpp

 </p>